IOC weighs Russian Olympic ban, risks provoking Putin

 Russia denies a state-sponsored doping program existed.
 It blames Rodchenkov, calling him a rogue employee, and wants the scientist extradited from the United States, where he is a protected witness.

-"There has never been and will never be any state programs related to doping," Russian Deputy Prime Minister Vitaly Mutko said Friday ahead of the soccer World Cup draw in Moscow.
+"There has never been and will never be any state programs related to doping," Russian Deputy Prime Minister Vitaly Mutko said on Friday before the soccer World Cup draw in Moscow.

 Mutko, as sports minister in 2014, was implicated in the Pound and McLaren investigations, and also in Rodchenkov's hand-written diaries which were made available to the IOC.
 Oswald's panel called them "significant" evidence before The New York Times published extracts last week.